-- Before a child starts to attend our setting, we use a variety of ways to provide his/her parents with information.
-These include written information (including our prospectus and policies), displays about activities available within the setting, information days and evenings and individual meetings with parents. - Before a child is enrolled, we provide opportunities for the child and his/her parents to visit the setting. - The key teacher welcomes and looks after the child and his/her parents at the child's first session and during the settling-in process. - We may offer a home visit to ensure all relevant information about the child can be made known and to create a link between home and nursery. - When a child starts to attend, we explain the process of settling-in with his/her parents and jointly decide on the best way to help the child to settle into the setting. - It is recommended that the parent, carer or close relative, will stay for at least part of each session during the first week, gradually taking time away from their child; increasing this time as and when the child is able to cope.
+- Before a child starts to attend our setting, we use a variety of ways to provide his/her parents or carers with information.
+These include written information (including our prospectus and policies), displays about activities available within the setting, information days and evenings and individual meetings with parents or carers. - Before a child is enrolled, we provide opportunities for the child and his/her parents or carers to visit the setting. - The key teacher welcomes and looks after the child during the settling-in process. - When a child starts to attend, we explain the process of settling-in with his/her parents or carers and jointly decide on the best way to help the child to settle into the setting. - It is recommended that the parent, carer or close relative, remains close by during the first week. - We judge a child to be settled when they have formed a relationship with their key teacher; for example, the child looks for the key teacher when he/she arrives, goes to them for comfort, and seems pleased to be with them.
+The child is also familiar with where things are and is pleased to see other children and participate in activities.

-- We judge a child to be settled when they have formed a relationship with their key teacher; for example, the child looks for the key teacher when he/she arrives, goes to them for comfort, and seems pleased to be with them.
-The child is also familiar with where things are and is pleased to see other children and participate in activities. - When parents leave, we ask them to say goodbye to their child confidently with a smile, and explain that they will be coming back, and when. - We recognise that some children will settle more readily than others.
-We welcome parents staying with us, as appropriate for the child, for at least the first week, or possibly longer, until their child can stay happily without them. - We do not believe that leaving a child to cry will help them to settle any quicker.
+- When parents or carers leave, we ask them to say goodbye to their child confidently with a smile, and explain that they will be coming back, and when. - We recognise that some children will settle more readily than others.
+We welcome parents or carers staying with us, as appropriate for the child, for at least the first week, or possibly longer, until their child can stay happily without them. - We do not believe that leaving a child to cry will help them to settle any quicker.
 We believe that a child's distress will prevent them from learning and gaining the best from the setting. - We reserve the right not to accept a child into the setting without a parent or carer if the child finds it too distressing to be left.
 This is especially the case with very young children.